-OCCUPATIONS Finance

-Accountants and Auditors Are you the treasurer of a club or organization?
+OCCUPATIONS Finance Accountants and Auditors Are you the treasurer of a club or organization?
 Actuaries Do you enjoy working with numbers?
 Do you balance your checkbook?
 Are you interested in the stock market?
 Do you like to operate calculators?
-Are you comfortable following detailed plans for work?
+Appraisers Bank Tellers Are you comfortable following detailed plans for work?

-Appraisers

-Bank Tellers

 Bill Collectors If you answered yes to two or more of the questions above, you might be interested in considering a career in finance.
-In the

-Brokerage Clerks occupations in the Finance cluster, you would keep track of money.
+In the Brokerage Clerks occupations in the Finance cluster, you would keep track of money.
 You might provide financial services to a business or individual.
-Your

-Budget Analysts work could include maintaining records or giving advice to business executives on how to operate their business.
-You could work in financial planning, baking, or insurance.
-Helpful Piqua High School Electives Speech Finance and Banking Economics WSU Calculus Statistics and Probability Quantitative Reasoning
+Your Budget Analysts work could include maintaining records or giving advice to business executives on how to operate their business.
+You could work in Credit Analysts financial planning, baking, or insurance.
+Credit Checkers Helpful Piqua High School Electives Speech Finance and Banking Economics WSU Calculus Introduction to Data Science Economists Financial Analysts Financial Examiners Quantitative Reasoning Insurance Adjusters Edison Community College Offerings Accounting, A.A.B. and certificate Insurance Agents Accounting Clerk short-term certificate Tax Consultant short-term certificate Insurance Underwriters Economics, A.S.

-Credit Analysts

-Credit Checkers

-Economists

-Financial Analysts

-Financial Examiners

-Insurance Adjusters Edison Community College Offerings Accounting, A.A.B. and certificate

-Insurance Agents Accounting Clerk short-term certificate Tax Consultant short-term certificate

-Insurance Underwriters Economics, A.S.
 Mathematics, A.S.

-Loan Clerks

-Loan Officers

-Securities Salespeople

-Tax Preparers

-Title Examiners
+Loan Clerks Loan Officers Securities Salespeople Tax Preparers • Title Examiners

 OCCUPATIONS Government and Public Administration Compliance Officers and Inspectors Have you served as an officer of a club or organization?
 Do you like to plan and organize activities?
-Construction and Building Inspectors Are you interested in politics?
-Would you like to work in another country?
+Are you interested in politics?
+Construction and Building Inspectors Are you like to work in another country?
 Are rules and laws important to you?
 Foreign Service Officers If you answered yes to two or more of the questions above, you Government Benefits Interviewers might be interested in considering a career in government and public administration.
 Interpreters and Translators Through the national, state, and local government, the public can express its will and make our way of life possible.
 Through License Clerks government, individuals can act together to accomplish what cannot be done alone.
 Most of these actions are carried out only by the Mail Carriers government.
 For example, the federal government includes the military for protection.
-It also includes ambassadors who represent us in foreign countries.
+It also includes ambassadors who represent Meter Readers us in foreign countries.
 It is Congress that passes laws.
 The Administration carries out and enforces those laws.
 You would find almost every occupation within the government.
-However, this Government and Public Administration career cluster focuses on Meter Readers Postal Clerks Postmasters and Mail Superintendents those occupations that are unique.
-Helpful Piqua High School Electives Social and Community Services Managers AP Government Economics World Language Social Science Research Assistants Psychology Sociology AP World history Tax Examiners Statistics and Probability AP Government and Politics Transportation Inspectors ECC US History Current Events Urban and Regional Planners Service Learning
+However, this Government and Public Administration career cluster focuses on Postal Clerks Postmasters and Mail Superintendents those occupations that are unique.
+Helpful Piqua High School Electives Social and Community Services Managers AP Government Economics World Language Psychology Sociology Introduction to Data Science AP Government and Politics Current Events Service Learning Speech Social Science Research Assistants Tax Examiners Transportation Inspectors Urban and Regional Planners